pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 problems we are facing right now in scholarly communications relating to reproducibility, participation, and the integration of scholarship into society would be greatly diminished or eliminated completely.
 Researchers would also have something to show for all their thinking.
+From this perspective, the entire research process could be viewed as a sequence of decisions.
 The researcher's thoughts and and the process of how they arrived at conclusions should form the basis of research publication and collaboration.
-From this perspective, the entire research process could be viewed as a sequence of decisions.

 I'm not advocating here that we capture a complete record of everything that a researcher is doing.
-But we need make explicit this common thread---this sequence of decisions---that drives the research forward, and we should have the flexibility to choose deliberately, at each point of decision, whether or not to make a thing part of that thread.
+But we need make explicit this common thread---this sequence of decisions---that drives the research forward, and researchers should have the flexibility to choose deliberately, at each point of decision, whether or not to make a thing part of that thread.
 This thread needs to be an integral part of the research experience, something that researchers curate as they go along.
 If we keep this part implicit, or leave it to ex post facto analysis alone to attempt to reveal it, we end up not very far from where we are now: publishing _about_ the research, instead of publishing _research_, and our ability to effectively collaborate deeper into the research process will be impeded.

 <figure class="bq grab">